MrAbhinavMahajan/RNMovieApp/README.md

 ## User Engagement

 1. Favorites & Watchlist
-3. Add or Remove Rating
+2. Add or Remove Rating
-4. Recommended Movies
+3. Recommended Movies
-5. Similar Movies
+4. Similar Movies

 ## Miscellaneous

 ### TMDB

 - A movie database (TMDB) API

+### JSX

+JSX is the syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.
+The root element returned by a component, should be a single element.
+Using curly brackets { } we can create a portal from JSX to Javascript.

+### Fragment

+If we don’t want to add an extra View in our hierarchy we can use an empty tag <> </> , which is also called a Fragment.

 ### TanStack Query